-The New York City Department of Education supports lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ) students, families, and staff across the five boroughs through a variety of policies and programs.
+The New York City Department of Education (NYCDOE) supports lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ+) students, families, and staff across the five boroughs through a variety of policies and programs.

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in federally funded education programs and activities.
-The DOE is committed to complying with Title IX and ensuring that DOE schools and workplaces are free of sex discrimination.
+The NYCDOE is committed to complying with Title IX and ensuring that NYCDOE schools and workplaces are free of sex discrimination.

 Questions regarding Title IX compliance should be referred to:

 65 Court Street, Room 1102

 Brooklyn, NY 11201

 For more information on Title IX protections, policies, and how to file a Title IX complaint, visit the Title IX family-facing NYCDOE page.

 The K-12 Student Bill of Rights and Responsibilities serves as a guide for students as they strive to become productive citizens in a diverse society.
 Learn more at https://www.schools.nyc.gov/StudentRights.

 A GSA is a type of student club, typically in a high school or middle school, which provides a place for students to meet, support each other, talk about issues related to sexual orientation and gender identity and expression, and work to end harassment or discrimination for LGBTQ+ students.
 The clubs help all students to receive support, including allies and children of LGBTQ+ parents.